Sedan, surrounding cities, remain in level 3 water emergency due to drought

-The local car wash has closed down and the city pool was closed three weeks early.
+The local car wash has closed down, and the city pool was closed three weeks early.
 People have been asked not to use water for outdoor use.
-The reductions have worked as the city has cut water usage by over 25 percent.
+The reductions have worked as the city has cut water usage by over 25%.

 They did receive rain today, something that makes the Water District 20 manager James Rainbolt hopeful.